 DIKW Pyramid

-I have learned many import lessons over the years.
-One lesson is that often the painful lessons are the most important.
-Here is a good example.
-When the stairs are icy, always use the handrail.
+I have learned many important lessons over the years.
+For example, when the stairs are icy, always use the handrail.
 I bet you can guess how I figured that one out.
-Here is another that does not involve pain.
-When an adult takes you aside and spends time telling you something, it is usually correct.
+Another is when an adult takes the time to explain something fully, it is usually correct, which leads to my primary topic.

-With that in mind, I wanted to share one particular gem.
-In Junior High, I had a great math teacher, Mr. Barr.
-At that time, the concept of algebra did not come naturally, and I attended several after school help sessions.
+In Junior High, I had an outstanding math teacher, Mr. Barr.
+At that time, the concept of algebra did not come naturally, and I attended several after-school help sessions to get my grades up.
 One day, I was having an incredibly tough time understanding a concept.
-Mr. Barr understood the source of my frustration, and he took some time to explain the DIKW Pyramid.
-This concept defines the relationship between data, information, knowledge, and wisdom.
-I still remember that moment with outstanding clarity and use the DIKW Pyramid in my daily life.
-What is DIKW?

-Data is just that.
-Raw something that must be correlated to something else to make sense.
-Data can be useful, irrelevant, or essential to somebody else.
+It begins with data, and data is just that.
+Raw is something that must be correlated to something else to make sense.
+Data can be helpful, irrelevant, or essential.
 To be understood, the user must put the data into context.
 Want some data?
 25 degrees.
 What does that mean?
-No idea.
-We only know that something read 25 degrees.
-Fahrenheit, radians, or phases of the moon.
+Fahrenheit, radians, pie temperature, or phases of the moon?
 Who knows?

 Information is organized, sorted, and formatted data.
-Note that the data can be from several sources and include facts, symbols, context, and dates.
-We are now beginning to see some intelligence applied to the data.
-We are able to ignore irrelevant data.
+Note: the data can be from several sources and include facts, symbols, context, and dates.
+The difference is that some intelligence must be applied to the data, allowing us to ignore irrelevant data.
 Want some information?
-The outside air temperature is 25 degrees Celsius right now.
-This information is a lot more useful than the base data.
+The outside air temperature is 25 degrees Celsius.
+The difference is that this information is more useful than the base data.
+Yet, more is necessary.

-Wisdom relates to the understanding of all knowledge, and this helps us to understand why things are the way they are.
-Wisdom is the principal tool for deciding.
-We understand that while the weather has slow patterns, it also has fast patterns.
+Wisdom relates to understanding knowledge, and this helps us understand why things are the way they are.
+We know that while the weather has slow patterns, it also has fast patterns.
 It is cold at night and warm during the day.
 Clouds can roll in and make a sunny day cold.
-Wisdom is the quality that people aspire to have, and it is the key to predicting the future.
-Wisdom is also the key to being aware of what and who we are.
+Wisdom is the quality that people aspire to have and is the key to predicting the future.
+Wisdom is also the key to knowing what and who we are.
+Only when wisdom is present do we have a chance to make informed decisions.

-Why is DIKW so important?
-Sometimes we can get so stuck that we cannot see a path toward getting unstuck.
-DIKW allows us to understand where we are in the process and what obstacles we have before us.
-It helps us to answer the question of what we are looking at regarding data, information, knowledge, or wisdom.
-Understanding this relationship may help us organize and ask the right questions.
-DIKW also helps us evaluate subjects and categorize them.
+Why is understanding DIKW so important?
+Sometimes, we can get so stuck that we cannot see a way out.
+DIKW allows us to know where we are and what obstacles are before us.
+It helps people answer the question of what we are looking at and what stage it is at.
+Understanding this relationship allows us to organize and ask the right questions.

-Only when we have truly understood the larger picture can we hope to make a proper prediction.
-We are now back to the beginning of this blog.
-My life lessons are the foundation of my wisdom.
+Only when we truly understand the larger picture can we hope to understand what the picture is telling us.
+My many life lessons are the foundation of my wisdom.

 You’re the best -Bill